deadlydog/deadlydog.github.io/_posts/2023-08-17-How-and-where-to-properly-define-classes-and-enums-in-your-PowerShell-modules.md

 An important distinction between the two is that `Import-Module` is a cmdlet that is versioned and can be updated in newer PowerShell versions, while `using module` is a language keyword, like `if` or `foreach`.
 The two are fundamentally different, and behave differently when importing modules.

-The results below assume the class/enum is referenced directly in the psm1 file:
+The results below assume the class/enum is referenced directly in the psm1 file for script modules, as that is the recommended approach to take after seeing the results from the previous section.

 |                                      | Class/Enum can be used by module functions | Class/Enum type can be used outside of module |
 | ------------------------------------ | ------------------------------------------ | --------------------------------------------- |